dazinator/Xamarin.TestyDroid/README.md

 6. It will ensure the emulator is terminated afterwards.

-Test Results are reported to `STDOUT` via the default reporter.
+Test Results are reported to `STDOUT` when using the default reporter.
-However there is the option to use the `TeamCity` reporter, in which case results will be reported using Team City Control messages and so will appear in Team City if invoked during the Team City build.
+There is the option to specify `TeamCity` as the reporter, in which case test results [will be reported to Team City](https://confluence.jetbrains.com/display/TCD65/Build+Script+Interaction+with+TeamCity) and so will appear in the Team City user interface if invoked during a Team City build.

 Open to supporting other build systems via custom Reporters.